STAT545-UBC-hw-2019-20/stat545-hw-amejaes/README.md

 # Participation Repository for STAT545A

-This **repository** includes my assignment files for STAT545A. **Each folder** within my repository represents one assignment within our course.
+This **repository** includes my assignment files for STAT545A, a course at UBC. **Each folder** within my repository represents one assignment within our course.

 ## Who am I?